5harad/css/nlp/README.md

 If you're working with sentiment analysis of online speech, you might consider the [Perspective API](https://perspectiveapi.com/).

 One Stanford course with many more resources to check out is [CS 224N](http://web.stanford.edu/class/cs224n/).

+Some of the state-of-the-art language understanding methods (as of this writing), if you're interested in keeping up with these sorts of things, are [BERT](https://arxiv.org/abs/1810.04805) and [XLNet](https://arxiv.org/abs/1906.08237).